 Dr. Eric's son, Levi, getting ready for his first emergency farm call.

 Dr. Hatcher, Julie and Alex taking some radiographs

 A few Amish tractors

 The horses got to take a short break from the field while we checked on the dairy herd.

 Mess with the bull and you'll get the horns!
 This little angel was a especially unpleasant to vaccinate.

 Remote Drug Delivery System

 Dr. Eric is preparing a tranquilizer dart to castrate some wild hogs!
 Sometimes our patients outweigh us by a couple hundred pounds (750lb) and wont allow us easy access when in the field.
-Our veterinarians calculate specific drug combinations that work together to allow our patients the best anesthetic event and keep us safe.
-The hog never looked up from his dinner bowl when the dart was administered.
-He quietly found an area in the pasture to lay down for his procedure after his snack.
+Our veterinarians calculate specific drug combinations that work together to allow our patients the best anesthetic event and keep us and the patient safe.
+The hog never looked up from his snack when the dart was administered, he quietly found an area in the pasture to lay down for his procedure.

 Dr. Eric trimming and sculpting some show steer feet today.
 It is important that the show animal have a balanced and attractive foot while walking in the show ring.
 This gives the animal a stronger structure and can mean the difference in a blue versus a red ribbon in the show ring!
 We don't recommend trimming less than 14 days before a show since the animal can take several days to adjust to their new hoof shape.